yhilpisch/ipynb-docker/README.md

 ## Docker Containers

-In order to run the Python Flask application on a server, you have to **first build two Docker containers**.
+In order to run the Python Flask Web application on a server, you have to **first build two Docker containers**.

 The first one is a basic **Ubuntu** container with some **Python** in it (assuming you are in the repo folder):